xmataio/personal-page/README.md

 it just wasn't for me in the Fall of my Sophomore year.

 Switching to Computer Science has been one of the best decisions I've made in my time at NIU.
-Programming has been a blast, and I'm eager to learn more and become a perennial prorammer!
+Programming has been a blast, and I'm eager to learn more and become a perennial programmer!

 ### The Why???